kstenerud/concise-encoding/ce-structure.md

 #### Remote Reference

 A remote reference refers to an object in another document.
 It acts like a [resource ID](#resource-identifier) that describes how to find the referenced object in an outside document.
+Remote reference validation is done according to [the URL standard](https://url.spec.whatwg.org).

  * A remote reference **MUST** point to either:
    - Another Concise Encoding document (using no fragment section, thus referring to the top-level object in the document)